 Ultimately, though, there is no legislation strong enough to prevent conservation land from being diverted to other uses.
+As President Theodore Roosevelt told John Muir in 1907, "I will do everything in my power to protect not only the Yosemite, which we have already protected, but other similar great natural beauties of this country; but you must remember that it is out of the question permanently to protect them unless we have a certain degree of friendliness toward them on the part of the people of the State..."
 There is only the political will of the voters and the might of the public continually to demand that our open space be left alone, for all to enjoy, for all time.